Skip to content

 Sear excess GP at orifice and compact

-Use heated instrument to remove excess, then compact with cold plugger.
+A heated instrument is used to remove excess, then compacted with cold plugger.

-Tips: Cold GP does not flow into irregularities as well as warm techniques.
-Acceptable for simpler anatomy but not ideal for oval or C-shaped canals.
+Tips: Cold GP may not flow into irregularities as effectively as warm techniques.
+May be sufficient for simpler, round canal anatomy; warm techniques may be preferable for oval or C-shaped canals.

 5. Sealer Reference Guide